 Monument to Julius Caesar

-This monument in Cividale del Friuli remembers Julius Caesar, who founded the city in 50 BC.
+This monument in Cividale del Friuli commemorates Julius Caesar, who founded the city in 50 BC.
 Its founding name was Forum Iulli.
 The name of the area of modern Friuli originates from this ancient city name.